tilacog/rfb-xsd-downloader/README.md

 ```

 ## TO-DO
-1. Configuration is duplicated for each document type.
 2. Each document type has its own series of classes (`luigi.Task`), but I think it would be nice if there was only one pipeline that could handle them as parameters.
 3. `EFD-Reinf` has only two versions/releases and their URL's are hardcoded in `efdreinf.py` file.